What Was Missing: Plot

 Jake and BMO decide to give Finn some "alone time" with him and his piece of Bubblegum's hair, which he acquired in the second season episode "To Cut a Woman's Hair".
 However, a Door Lord suddenly materializes and snatches the lock, along with Jake's beloved blanket, and BMO's controller.
 Finn and Jake chase through the creature's various doors, stumbling upon Princess Bubblegum and Marceline, who both appear to be victims of the Door Lord's theft.
 Finally, the Door Lord jumps through a door that the group is unable to get past.
 They realize that they must sing a song to pass through the door; the group decides to create a band.
 Jake gets his viola, and Marceline retrieves her bass.
 Princess Bubblegum decides to play BMO as an 8-bit instrument, and Finn beat-boxes.

 Tensions amongst the band members, however, boil over.
 Marceline sings a song ("I'm Just Your Problem") lamenting her and Bubblegum's estranged relationship, which almost opens the door, due to it being a song based on truth.
 Marceline and Bubblegum begin arguing, and Jake joins in; the band disbands.
 Finn, dismayed at his friends' behavior, sings "My Best Friends in the World", bemoaning the fact that his friends are fighting.
-Bubblegum, Marceline, and Jake join in, and the four are able to open the door.
+Bubblegum, Marceline, and Jake all come back to join him, reforming the band, and the four are able to open the door.
 Inside, Finn, Jake, and BMO reacquire their belongings.
 The group also finds a black rock T-shirt which they mistake to be Marceline's.
 However, it is revealed that it is Bubblegum's; it was a gift given to her by Marceline in the past.
 Finally the group turn to Marceline, asking what she had lost.
 When they realise she only wanted to spend time with the friends, Marceline feels embarrassed and chases Finn, Jake, BMO and Bubblegum from the Door Lord's abode.